pdk/bikexyz/app/views/faqs/changethegame.md

 Here's how:

 1. Make it easy for bicycle owners to report stolen bicycles.
-2. Make it trivial for anybody to check if a bicycle has been reported as stolen.
+2. Make it even easier for anybody to check if a bicycle has been reported as stolen.
 3. Educate every bicycle buyer to always check if a bicycle is stolen when buying a bicycle.

 None of these steps is easy, and **all three** must be achieved in order